m4mbr3/dropbox-like-corba/README.md

 NB: This program is supposed to work in a real distributed environment so your server may be running on a different machine.
 If it is the case please modify the localhost with the right address.

+### Run the erlang client

+To run the dropboxlike client written in erlang you have to recover from the server using the following commands:

+`git submodule init`
+`git submodule update`

+You will finally find the client code at the path `src/client-erlang/` To have it ready to use please follow the [instruction](https://github.com/m4mbr3/dropbox-like-client-erlang).